-Whether you’re considering working with General Chipping for the first time, or are a returning customer looking to learn more about cement silo maintenance and central mixer cleaning, we believe arming yourself with information is a good thing.
+Whether you’re considering working with our concrete chipping company for the first time or are a returning customer looking to learn more about cement silo maintenance and central mixer cleaning, we believe arming yourself with information is a good thing.
 Below, you’ll find answers to some of our most common questions, from scheduling a concrete chipping appointment, to our most-used equipment and how we go about chipping concrete.

 Take McNeilus’ Standard Drum, for example.
 The rated drum size of their 10-yarder is 7.65 cubic meters (10 yards), but the volume capacity is 12.74 cubic meters (16.6 yards).
 In other words, if we placed the drum vertically, it could hold 12.74 cubic meters of volume.
 When tilted at a 12.7-degree angle, however, the carrying capacity reduces to 7.65 cubic meters, and any excess spills out.
 Notice, though, that when concrete hardens, it attaches to the drum’s walls.
 Thus, any buildup exceeding the 7.65 cubic meters will not spill out.
 Rather, it will remain attached to the fins and walls, with no effect on the carrying capacity.